nad2000/bootstrap-breadcrumbs/README.md

 This is a fork of the uncontinued repo [django-bootstrap-breadcrumbs](https://github.com/prymitive/bootstrap-breadcrumbs/blob/master/docs/index.rst) by prymitive.
 The repository tries to keep the functionality uptodate with current versions of python and django.
-Support for python2, python < 3.7 and django < 3.2 was dropped.
+Support for python2, python < 3.8 and django < 3.2 was dropped. if you need to keep lower versions of python or django install the orginal version of prymitive.

 ##Testing